1925 Auckland Rugby League season: Third grade

-City Rovers secured the championship when they defeated Ponsonby B on September 19 in round 18.
-They played Northcote in the knockout final on October 3 but no result was reported.
+The 1933 Third Grade competition had 17 teams entered which was the largest for any grade in the history of Auckland Rugby League to this point.
+City Rovers secured the championship when they defeated Ponsonby B on 19 September in round 18.
+They played Northcote in the knockout final on 3 October but no result was reported.
 Otahuhu withdrew from the competition after a round 8 default, while Coromandel Old Boys withdrew after round 10.